Philadelphia Area Short & Long Term Disability Lawyers

 Residual Disability refers to a policy where you must have an injury or impairment that does not allow you to perform some of the material duties of your job or not be able to work for the same number of hours resulting in an income loss.
 If this occurs, you may be able to obtain benefits to compensate your loss of income.

 Most policies have an age limit as to how long you can collect on your policy.
-Typically, policies either completely cut off benefits at age sixty-five or sharply reduce them at that time.
-In the case of mental impairments, almost all policies limit you to twenty-four months of benefits.
+Typically, policies either completely cut off benefits at age 65 or sharply reduce them at that time.
+In the case of mental impairments, almost all policies limit you to 24 months of benefits.
 While courts have repeatedly upheld this practice, insurance carriers at times try to say that disability is due to a mental impairment, when, in fact, this may not be the case.

 Another factor to consider is whether you have a group or individual policy.
 Group policies often only pay a percentage of relevant earnings.
 Therefore, it might be advisable to carry your own individual policy in addition to what your employer may provide.

 One type of suit involving long term disability policies occurs under the Employee Retirement Income Security Act (ERISA) law.
 ERISA applies when there is an employee benefit plan.
 This coverage has been found to apply when an employer has purchased the insurance policy that covers his or her employees.